NewVistaDigital/rmada-brand/src/brand/email-signatures.md

 - Phone Number(s)
 - Email address

+**NOTE:** By default, the phone numbers will include underlines.
+To remove this, you must select the phone number and manually click the underline (<u>U</u>) button on the editor to remove it.

-Do not add or remove anything else.
-All email disclaimers and information is provided in the "email disclaimer" link
+Do not add any text to the signature.
+All email disclaimers and information is provided in the "email disclaimer" link.
+If something is missing from the disclaimers page, please inform your director to request an addition to this page.

 ## Standard email signature

 <FileDownload :downloads='standard' /><br><br>

 <div class="signature">
-  <p style="
+  <p style="margin: 0; padding: 0;"><span style="
     box-sizing: border-box;
-    font-size: 20px;
+    font-size:20px;
     margin:0px;
     padding:0px;
     color: rgb(27, 67, 173);
     line-height: 22px;
     font-family: 'Montserrat', Arial, sans-serif;
     font-weight: 700;
-    ">Stevie Wonder, ADAC</p>
+    ">Stevie Wonder, ADAC</span></p>
   <p style="margin:0px; padding:0px;">
     <span style="
       box-sizing: border-box;